Hildebert of Lavardin: Works

 The extant writings of Hildebert consist of letters, poems, a few sermons, two lives and one or two treatises.
 An edition of his works prepared by the Maurist, Antoine Beaugendre, and entitled Venerabilis Hildeberti, prima Cenomanensis episcopi, deinde Turonensis archiepiscopi, opera tam edita quam inedita, was published in Paris in 1708 and was reprinted with additions by J-J Bourassé in 1854.
 These editions, however, are faulty.
 They credit Hildebert with numerous writings by others and omit some genuine writings.
 Revelation of this fact has affected Hildebert's position in the history of medieval thought.

 His former standing as a philosopher rested on his supposed authorship of the important Tractatus theologicus—but this is now regarded as the work of Hugh of St Victor.
 Consequently, Hildebert is no longer thought of as a philosopher.
 His genuine writings include many letters.
 These Epistolae enjoyed great popularity in the 12th and 13th centuries, and were frequently used as classics in the schools of France and Italy.
 They include two letters concerning the struggle between the emperor Henry V and Pope Paschal II, which were edited by Ernst Sackur and printed in the Monumenta Germaniae historica.
 Libelli de lite ii.
 (1893), but whose attribution to Hildebert is very doubtful.

 His poems on various subjects were also very popular.
 Hildebert attained celebrity also as a preacher both in French and Latin, but only a few of his genuine sermons exist, most of the 144 his editors attributed to him being the work of Peter Lombard and others.

 The Vitae Hildebert wrote are the lives of Hugh of Cluny and of St Radegunda.
 His liber de Querimonia et Conflictu carnis et Spiritus seu animae is also undoubtedly his.
-Hildebert was an excellent Latin scholar, being acquainted with Cicero, Ovid and other authors, and his spirit is rather that of a pagan than of a Christian writer.
+Hildebert was an excellent Latin scholar, being acquainted with Cicero, Ovid and other authors.

 He sent letters and poetry to Adela of Normandy advising her on clemency, and praised her regency of Blois.